arjun-tina/digital-footprint/README.md

 <img width="1440" alt="extension" src="https://github.com/arjun-tina/digital-footprint/assets/89415389/77a8e96e-13f0-4a14-a0db-1d9d2189fdc5">

+## Limitations
+Certain behaviors on the Internet, e.g. streaming video, contribute to higher carbon emissions than simple web browsing.
+Since Digital Footprint does not consider the specific online activities taking place in calculating the total CO2 emissions associated with a user's Internet usage, the value of CO2 emissions produced by a user's online activities as displayed by the extension should be taken as an underestimate.

 ## Installation
 1. Download the latest available version and unarchive it to your preferred location.
 2. Using the Google Chrome browser, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.